-This is a rolling advert and applications will be reviewed on an ongoing basis.
+Interviews will be conducted on an ongoing basis.

 An enhanced DBS ‘Disclosure and Barring Service’ check for regulated activity (formerly known as CRB) and the Children’s and Adults’ Barred List checks will be required for this role.

-For an informal discussion please contact Luke Reed on 01483 404 937 or by e-mail at email@example.com.
+For an informal discussion please contact Julie Shamis on 01483404934 or by e-mail at email@example.com.